aasparks/cryptopals-py-rkt/readme.md

 I can't figure out why this happens or how to fix it, so for now, it uses simple function calls to simulate web requests, which is admittedly a bad solution.

+The solution does not work on a slower machine (like my old laptop), but it works very well on my main pc (gaming).
+I guess this is to be expected.
+This solution is also the only one (so far) that is not unit tested.

 #### 32. Break HMAC-SHA1 with a Slightly Less Artificial Timing Leak - :ballot_box_with_check:

 The Python solution worked for a delay as low as 15ms.
 The Racket solution only